nellaschema/data-engineering/databricks/running-databricks-notebooks-from-vscode.md

 Schema: leave blank
 ```

-For my setup, I entered the name of the catalog but did **not** specify a schema (so that schema access won't be limited).
+For my setup, I entered the name of the catalog but did **not** specify a schema so that schema access would not be limited.

 ---